ArmyGuy255A/ScriptingToolkit/README.md

 * Automatic script integration into the menu system

 ### Problem Set
 Many Windows administrators will typically write or reuse PowerShell scripts for their environment.
-Natural problems occurr when the administrator trys sharing their scripts with other administrators.
+Natural problems occurr when the administrator tries sharing their scripts with other administrators.
 Often times, other administrators do not know how to modify the script for their environment.
 This can cause confusion, delay, and sometimes disastrous side effects.

 ### Purpose
 The purpose of the toolkit is designed for administrators that want to to share and distribute their custom tools to other people in their community.
 Administrators can share their scripting tools by adding the scripts to the "Menus" directory and the toolkit will handle the rest.